gwdg/ssgoe2017/README.md

 ### Git for Scientists: A Tutorial

 An introduction to Git, structured specifically for scientists.

 It uses [tryGit](https://try.github.io/levels/1/challenges/1), so you can follow along, even if you don't have Git installed on your system.

 - [Website](http://nyuccl.org/pages/GitTutorial/)

 ### Udacity Git Course

-A free course on Git, from Udacity
+A free course on Git, from Udacity.

 - [Course Website](https://www.udacity.com/course/version-control-with-git--ud123#)